 - Add the Salt: All of it!
 I know 1 teaspoon may sound like a lot, but these cookies are very sweet, and the salt helps balance the flavor out.
 I actually love adding flaky sea salt on top to add even more flavor contrast!

-You sure can!
+You sure can freeze this chocolate chip cookie recipe!
 Just be sure to add a minute or two onto the bake time.

 If you love super buttery, lace thin, crispy chocolate chip cookies, you have to try these!
 So delicious on their own, or with a giant scoop of ice cream on top!